 FSU in NYC provides a gateway to the professional dance world for the serious dance student.
 A Fall semester program, FSU in NYC gives students their required academic classes, a variety of internships with leading professional organizations, extensive research and performance-viewing opportunities, and studio classes and workshops in New York City.
-Open to FSU seniors, MFA and MA students.
-Also open to Graduates and seniors in the Arts and Humanities, and to other students within Florida’s state university system.
+The program is open to FSU seniors and graduate students, as well as students from other universities.

 The required internship component (DAN 5940) develops administrative and business skills through voluntary service to a host organization.
 Internships are arranged in consultation with the student according to his/her interests and previous experience.
 The experience gained is invaluable in the transition to post-graduation careers within the dance world, and has been especially beneficial for those who elect to remain in New York City.
 Past internship placements include: The New York Times, Dance Magazine, New York Public Library/Dance Division, The Joyce Theater, Baryshnikov Arts Center, LaMaMa, Broadway Cares/Dancers Responding to AIDS, Mark Morris Dance Group, Paul Taylor Dance Company, Movement Research, Pentacle Artists, Harkness Center for Dance Injuries, Urban Bush Women, Monica Bill Barnes & Company, among many others.

-Students may elect to take a dance composition (DAA 4110) lab led by Bessie Award-winning choreographers Tom Pearson and Zach Morris of Third Rail Projects.
+Students may elect to take a dance composition (DAA 4615) lab led by professional New York choreographers.
 Held weekly, the lab is crafted to give students a glimpse into the creative process and the administrative strategies of a working collaborative group.